 NG-RAN node: either a gNB or an ng-eNB.

 Numerology: corresponds to one subcarrier spacing in the frequency domain.
 By scaling a reference subcarrier spacing by an integer N, different numerologies can be defined.

+NR sidelink communication: AS functionality enabling at least V2X communication as defined in TS 23.287 [xx], between two or more nearby UEs, using NR technology but not traversing any network node.

+V2X sidelink communication: AS functionality enabling V2X communication as defined in TS 23.285 [xy], between nearby UEs, using E-UTRA technology but not traversing any network node.

 Xn: network interface between NG-RAN nodes.

 NEXT CHANGE